danirus/sphinx-nefertiti/docs/source/users-guide/customization/fonts.rst

 Fonts
 #####

-This document explains how you can customize your Sphinx project to use one of the fonts bundled with Nefertiti for Sphinx.
+This document explains how you can customize your Sphinx project to use the fonts bundled with Nefertiti for Sphinx.
 It also explains how to add other fonts to your project.

 About EU's GDPR
 ***************